icip-cas/icip-sandbox/README.md

 ### 🔌 Calling the sandbox
 In additioon to the originally provided dataset-specific evaluation APIs, we also provide a unified evaluation API, which includes both stdio and function call evaluation modes on various languages.
+The description of API parameters are as follows:

+- completion: The code to be evaluated, in the form of markdown code block.
+- config: The configuration for the evaluation
+    - language: The language of the code.
+    - compile_timeout: The timeout for the code to be compiled.
+Default to 10.
+    - run_timeout: The timeout for the code to be run.
+Default to 10.
+    - provided_data: The data for the evaluation.
+        - test_cases: The test cases for the evaluation.
+            - type: The type of the test cases, either `stdin_stdout` or `function_call`.
+            - input: The input for the test cases.
+For `stdin_stdout`, the format is `["input_1", "input_2", ..., "input_n"]`; for `function_call`, the format is `[[input_1_1, input_1_2, ..., input_1_k], [input_2_1, input_2_2, ..., input_2_k], ..., [input_n_1, input_n_2, ..., input_n_k]]`.
+            - output: The output for the test cases.
+For `stdin_stdout`, the format is `["output_1", "output_2", ..., "output_n"]`; for `function_call`, the format is `[[output_1], [output_2], .., [output_n]]`.
+            - fn_name: The name of the function to be evaluated.
+            - json_input: Whether the input needs to be [split by '\n' and loaded as json](https://github.com/LiveCodeBench/LiveCodeBench/blob/28fef95ea8c9f7a547c8329f2cd3d32b92c1fa24/lcb_runner/evaluation/testing_util.py#L246).
+Default to False.
+- extra: The extra configuration for the evaluation.
+    - run_all_cases: Whether to run all test cases if one test case failed.
+    - total_timeout: After which the unit tests will not be executed, while the already running unit tests will continue to run until `run_timeout` is reached.
+Default to 300.

 Here is an example of how to use the `common_evaluate_batch` API for testing a+b problem with standard input/output format.
 ```python
 # stdio evaluate